Trusted and Experienced Chicago Family Law Attorneys

 Illinois child support payments are determined within the context of the divorce and are paid to the custodial parent for the care of the minor children.
 The Illinois Marriage and Dissolution of Marriage Act provided guidelines which dictate the minimum amount of support.
 This amount can be changed by order of court or by mutual agreement of the parties and is subject to court approval.

 Child support payments cover the cost of a child’s food, clothing, and shelter, but do not include costs over and above basic care.
 Costs such as extracurricular activities or medical expenses are negotiated separately.
 The custodial parent is not required to provide an accounting of how child support payments are spent, nor is the amount received taxed as income by the recipient or deductible by the paying parent.
-Contact the experienced child support lawyers at the Law Office of Miriam Cooper, we can help you resolve difficult child-support issues.
+Contact the experienced child support lawyers at Cooper Trachtenberg Law Group, we can help you resolve difficult child-support issues.

 Modifications to Child Support